lmjohns3/theanets/docs/creating.rst

 \mathbb{R}^{t \times m \times n}` and attempts to recreate the same data at the output, under a squared-error loss.

-A recurrent autoencoder thus requires the following inputs:

-- ``x``: A three-dimensional array of input data.
-Each element of axis 0 of ``x`` is expected to be one moment in time.
-Each element of axis 1 of ``x`` represents a single data sample in a batch of samples.
-Each element of axis 2 of ``x`` represents the measurements of a particular input variable across all times and all data items.

 .. note::
    In recurrent models, the batch size is currently required to be greater than one.
 If you wish to run a recurrent model on a single sample, just create a